 Make the case loudly and publicly about why you’re doing this.
 This is how you take the fear and uncertainty of your constituents seriously.

-See Step 1 and just vote “NO.” Don’t overthink it.
+See Step 1 and just hold the line.
+Don’t overthink it.

 Weaponizing Quorum Calls: No Majority, No Business